d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 $$\left[\hat\mu_n - 1.96\frac{\hat\sigma_n}{\sqrt{n}},\hat\mu_n + 1.96\frac{\hat\sigma_n}{\sqrt{n}}\right].$$
 :eqlabel:`eq_gauss_confidence`

 It is safe to say that :eqref:`eq_gauss_confidence` is one of the most used formula in statistics.
 Let us close our discussion of statistics by implementing it.
 For simplicity, we assume we are in the asymptotic regime.
-Small values of $N$ should include the correct value of `t_star` obtained either programatically or from a $t$-table.
+Small values of $N$ should include the correct value of `t_star` obtained either programmatically or from a $t$-table.

 ```{.python .input}
 # Number of samples